SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 4. Determine the lower and upper bounds for outliers.
 To find the lower bound, subtract 1.5 times the IQR from Q1.
 To determine the upper bound, add 1.5 times the IQR to Q3.
 5. Identify outliers.
 Any data point that is below the lower bound or above the upper bound is considered an outlier.

-## What is a probability distribution?
+## What is a Probability Distribution?

 A probability distribution is a mathematical function that describes the likelihood of different outcomes in a random experiment, such as tossing a coin or rolling a die.
 It describes the likelihood of various outcomes, which can include the possibility of the same result occurring multiple times.
 These likelihoods are often uncertain or probabilistic.